harshithaatluri16/harshithaatluri16/README.md

 - 🔭 I’m currently working on a deep Learning project (https://huggingface.co/datasets/radiata-ai/brain-structure)-OASIS-1 dataset.
 - 🤔 I’m looking for help with Deep Learning
-- 📫 Here's how you can reach me: https://www.linkedin.com/in/harshitha-atluri-734880216/ or harshiatluri00@gmail.com
+- 📫 Here's how you can reach me: https://www.linkedin.com/in/harshitha-atluri-734880216/
 -->If you want to talk to me or want to discuess something then feel free to send me an email at harshiatluri00@gmail.com